Lazy-load translations

 Multiple files lazy loading

-For example, let’s think for the case of Spanish language supporting.
+For example, let’s take the case of supporting the Spanish language.
 According to wikipedia, there are 20 countries where Spanish is spoken as an official language!

-If these countries use all using file, that’s so hard to maintain because of the duplication of locale messages for each contry.
+If these countries are all configured using file, it would be difficult to maintain due to the duplication of locale messages for each country.

-The following is an config example of nuxt.confg.ts:
+The following is an example of the configuration in nuxt.config.ts:

 nuxt.config.ts